 Customer lifetime value is one of the hardest metrics to calculate and has a ton of variables.
 Everyone calculates it differently with varying degrees of complexity.
 No matter how you measure lifetime value or customer loyalty, be sure to include your return process in the strategy to achieve it.

-Post purchase is where lasting relationships are made!
-Be sure to provide the same level of attention to it as you do to acquisition and conversion, because turning the returns process into an experience does wonders for relationship building.
+Post-purchase is where lasting relationships are made!
+Be sure to provide the same level of attention to it as you do to acquisition and conversion because turning the returns process into an experience does wonders for relationship building.

 The return process is also not a place to try and cut costs.
 When you view the returns process as a cost center you will always be in the mindset of how do I cut costs rather than maximize value.
-It’s a mindset that gets a ton of brands stepping over a dollar to save a dime.
+It’s an ecommerce mindset that gets a ton of brands stepping over a dollar to save a dime.

 Your return process mindset should be about maximizing value rather than cutting costs.

-Commerce excellence is now built post purchase.
+Commerce excellence is now built post-purchase.
 Invest in creating connections with your customers and you will drive your customer lifetime value up.
-Your return process is a great place to start building that post purchase experience.
+Your return process is a great place to start building that post-purchase experience.
 Grab some time with a member of our team to discuss how your Shopify brand can improve its return experience.